isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1830.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Job Redesign Consultancy - Aon Solutions Singapore Pte Ltd
+459200

 ### Support Level
-Up to All Sectors for SMEs <br>
+Up to  for SMEs <br>
-Up to Consultancy for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Job Redesign Consultancy
+Company Name: VERMEG INTERNATIONAL SINGAPORE PTE.LIMITED Web URL: www.vermeg.com
+Contact Hotline: 6720 1012
+Contact Email: info@vermeg.com

 ### Contact Information
+N.A.

+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.